jack2148/rgbd-object-pose-estimation/README.md

 The repo contains measured YOLO segmentation performance and training curves.
 6D pose accuracy is not reported as a numeric ADD/ADD-S score here because the dataset does not include motion-capture or robot-calibrated 6D ground truth.
 The FoundationPose path is implemented and observable through `pose_source=foundationpose`; quantitative 6D pose benchmarking should be added with calibrated GT poses.

 ### Segmentation Metrics

+Validation mean mask mAP50 = **0.9290**.
+These are segmentation metrics, not quantitative 6D-pose accuracy measurements.

 | Class | mAP50 Box | mAP50 Mask | Precision | Recall |
 |-------|:---------:|:----------:|:---------:|:------:|